 - even the softest option might feel too rigid for petite sleepers, especially those who sleep on their side;

 Best Flippable California King Mattress - Layla

-Overall, this mattress offers great value for money due to its flippable design.
-So, if you’re not sure yet what your comfortable firmness levels are, the Layla is a great choice both for your body and for your wallet.
+Overall, this mattress offers great value for money, due to its flippable design.
+So, if you’re not sure yet what your comfortable firmness levels are, the Layla is a great choice for both your body and for your wallet.

 - Hot sleepers.
 Copper-infused foam has high thermal conductivity and can quickly cool you down, which is a great feature for those who tend to overheat during sleep.

 - Allergy sufferers.
 The same copper particles aid in better mold and mildew resistance, thereby making a great fit for those who are prone to allergies.

 - might take some time to expand;